-On the other hand, if you have a modern PC and you are on internet most of the time, and security fixes are utmost important to you, then you can upgrade to the latest kernel.
-It may make your PC faster, more safer, and have better compatibility with your Linux OS.
+On the other hand, if you have a modern PC and you are on the internet most of the time, and security fixes are utmost important to you, then you should probably upgrade to the latest kernel.
+It may make your PC faster, safer, and have better compatibility with your Linux OS.

 Wait…So Linux Kernel upgrades are reversible?

 The process is completely reversible and the greatness of Linux is it keeps your current kernel intact even after you upgrade to the new kernel so that you can easily revert if something went wrong.

 Typically, a new Linux Kernel installation adds a new line in the GRUB boot-loader and pushes the older kernels into ‘Advanced Options’ of the GRUB.
 Since this article is a generic know-how, explaining how to revert a Linux Kernel is out-of-scope of this article.

 No worries, I will cover a step-by-step article on how exactly do reverse Linux Kernels in the major Linux distributions covered in this website including Ubuntu, Linux Mint, and Fedora very soon.
 Stay tuned.